christopherhuntley/calendar_generator/readme.md

 # Course Calendar Generator

 This python project generates iCal files for class schedules scraped from Banner.
 While the code is designed to scrape Fairfield University course data, it could be adapted from other schools if needed.
-Many, many schools use Banner to administer course scheduling and registration.
+Many, many schools use Banner for course scheduling and registration.

 The code is divided into two Python scripts:
 * `course_schedule_scraper.py`, which generates JSON-formatted course data based on an HTML dump from Banner Web.